Christchurch tramway routes: Brighton line

 The New Brighton line was originally built and operated by the New Brighton Tramway Company until the Tramway Board acquired it in 1905.
 It was essentially an extension of the City Council's Corporation Line and was opened to its namesake terminus in 1887.
 The Company also later obtained the right to operate services on the Corporation Line giving it the full route from the central city to Brighton.

 By the time the Tramway Board assumed control of the assets of the New Brighton Tramway Company construction of its network was behind schedule due to a shortage of materials.
 To maintain services on the New Brighton line it hired a private contractor to supply drivers and horses to continue the horse tram service as a temporary measure.
 It was not until 1906-3-26 that electric services commenced as far as Linwood, and 1906-8-6 before they reached the terminus.

 Services to New Brighton, under the Board's control, originally ran down Worcester Street before turning into Linwood Avenue, following the route of the old Corporation line (later New Brighton Tramway Company).
 From 1910-11-1 they switched to running down Cashel Street to Linwood Avenue, following – in part – the route of the old City and Suburban line.
 They always started from Cathedral Square, as the Brighton line was never part of any "linked route".

 Once it had been decided to replace the Christchurch tramway network with buses the Brighton line was the first to close.
 The last tram ran on the afternoon of 18 October 1952 with the first bus of the replacement service departing shortly thereafter.

 The No. 5 route number disappeared when Environment Canterbury implemented a reform of the Metro bus system on 8 December 2014.
+In 2020 this change was reversed, and as of 2026 the line is known as the 5 (Rolleston/New Brighton) route.